We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Only by identifying the problem can you work towards an effective solution.

-Documentation and timesheets
+3. Documentation & timesheets

 If your company uses timesheets, keep a close eye on them.

-Never rely on a hunch or the word of another employee — don't take action against the employee until you have data on-hand that backs up your argument.
+Never rely on a hunch or the word of another employee — don't take action against the employee until you have data on hand that backs up your argument.

 Additionally, if the data lets you point to certain instances of lateness, you can ask employees why they were late on a particular day.